-In the summer term students progress onto Biopsychology.
+In the summer term students' progress onto Biopsychology.
 This is a difficult topic (students who are not studying Biology find it challenging) so needs to be sequenced carefully.
 It requires lots of reinforcing so at this stage of the year there is more scope to do this.

-Bio-Rhythms are taught by Teacher B due to the subject expertise of our team members.
+Biorhythms are taught by Teacher B due to the subject expertise of our team members.
 It is not linked to the other areas of Biopsychology, so it lends itself as a standalone subtopic.

 In Year 13 students have a larger proportion of lessons with teacher A. who focuses on Forensic Psychology.
 This is an interesting topic which is great to engage all students at the start of the year.
 Also, it reinforces the key approaches and some of the therapies taught during the delivery of psychopathology.
 Teacher A progresses onto Gender Development.
 As this topic also explores gender development from several different psychological perspectives, it makes sense to teach it following Forensics.
+The final topic for Teacher A is Stress & Stress Management.
+The first part of this unit-physiological response to stress-is a great opportunity to recap the fight/flight response taught at the end of year 12.

 Teacher B starts with a recap of Year 12 Research Methods.
 This topic is developed further at A2 level and is tackled early in the course as it is worth 25 % of the whole A level and helps with the mathematical content.
-Teacher B then moves on to teach Issues and Debates in Psychology.
-This is a compulsory part of Paper 3 and the students should now have A03 knowledge to help push their marks to a higher level using these issues and debates.
-This compliments Teacher A's focus on Forensics and Gender as for students to access level 4 on the marks their discussion must be 'thorough' 'so they must refer to wider debates (nature-nurture etc).
+Teacher B then moves on to teach some Issues and Debates in Psychology (teacher A teaches the rest).
+This is a compulsory part of Paper 3, and the students should now have A03 knowledge to help push their marks to a higher level using these issues and debates.
+This compliments Teacher A's focus on Forensics and Gender as for students to access level 4 on the mark scheme, their discussion must be 'thorough' 'so they must refer to wider debates (nature-nurture etc).

 Finally, we revise in lessons once the specification is covered.
-We also run prep' session to support students with Year 12 revision and Aim Higher for students aiming for A\/A grades.
+We also run prep' session to support students with Year 12 revision and Aim Higher for students aiming for A/A grades.